Polaris-Infinix/FSD_Reinfocement_learning/README.md

 # FSD_Reinforcement_Learning

 This repository documents the development of an **end-to-end autonomous driving system** using **reinforcement learning** in simulation.
 The goal is to train a car to drive intelligently through complex environments using **AWSIM** (Autonomous Vehicle Simulation).
+The car's is conitunously getting updated.
+New environemnt scenarious are being added and the reward function is being refined

 ---